 That’s where Virgin Media comes in.
 It is the only broadband provider currently offering an unlimited broadband plan based on a 30-day, rolling contract.
 With its Freedom 250 plan, for €60 per month, you get 250Mbps unlimited broadband, which can be cancelled at any time.

-This is obviously a bit pricier than the previous deals discussed but bear in mind it is the fastest of all the providers (by a large margin) and the freedom to leave your contract at any time is certainly a big draw.
+This is obviously a bit pricier than the previous deals discussed but bear in mind it is one of fastest deals and the freedom to leave your contract at any time is certainly a big draw.

 Want to bring your broadband with you?
 Consider Mobile broadband

 Another option is mobile broadband.
-This allows you access the internet via the 4G or 5G network operated by mobile operators, usually through a small router plugged into your wall into which you insert a special SIM.
+This allows you to access the internet via the 4G or 5G network operated by mobile operators, usually through a small router plugged into your wall into which you insert a special SIM.
 Speeds of between 10Mbps and 30Mbps are widely possible with a 4G network for as little as €15 to €30 a month.
-And much faster on 5G.
+And even faster speeds with 5G.